bartkemps/tring/README.md

         // EXAMPLE 3: Complex custom operation on int and long
         // ------------------------------------------------
-        // The TritLookupTable can be initialized using nullable booleans:
+        // The BinaryTritOperator can be initialized using nullable booleans:
         // - null means -1 (negative)
         // - false means 0 (zero)
         // - true means 1 (positive)